Dublin County Council

 Dublin County Council (Comhairle Contae Bhaile Átha Cliath) was a local authority for the administrative county of County Dublin in Ireland.

 History

-The county council was established by the Local Government (Ireland) Act 1898.
+The county council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Dublin, which succeeded the former judicial county of Dublin except for the portion in the township of Bray, which became part of the administrative county of County Wicklow.
 Its headquarters were established at 10–11 Parnell Square in 1900 but, due to the cramped conditions, it transferred to 46–49 O'Connell Street, Dublin City in 1975.

-In 1985, Dublin County was divided into three electoral counties: Dublin–Belgard (South Dublin from 1991) to the southwest, Dublin–Fingal (Fingal from 1991) to the north, and Dún Laoghaire–Rathdown to the southeast.
+In 1985, County Dublin was divided into three electoral counties: Dublin–Belgard (South Dublin from 1991) to the southwest, Dublin–Fingal (Fingal from 1991) to the north, and Dún Laoghaire–Rathdown to the southeast.
 At the 1985 local election and the 1991 local election, the election was held within these electoral counties.

-On 1 January 1994, under the implementation of the Local Government (Dublin) Act 1993, Dublin County, the County Council and the Corporation of Dún Laoghaire were abolished, and the electoral counties each became administrative counties.
-Dublin County Council was succeeded by the councils of:
+On 1 January 1994, under the Local Government (Dublin) Act 1993, County Dublin, the County Council and the Corporation of Dún Laoghaire were abolished, and the electoral counties each became administrative counties.
+Dublin County Council was succeeded by: